LukeParker/P2PLife/README.md

 Note: This project will run on donations alone, for my upkeep over time, but still be fully open source.

+Starting source for finding truly P2P apps: https://wiki.p2pfoundation.net/Category:P2P_Infrastructure#Top_Projects_at_this_moment - Of course they won't all meet our criteria.

 # THE RULES
 All apps listed are carefully vetted to ensure they follows certain Rules: